 Purpose of the Corporate Culture Integration workshop

-The purpose of the cultural integration workshop (which is actually 3 workshops) is to learn how to leverage from the cultural diversity instead of seeing the differences as an obstacle for moving forward.
+The purpose of the cultural integration workshop (which is actually 3 workshops) is to learn how to leverage cultural diversity instead of seeing the differences as an obstacle to moving forward.

-Fear of losing face, control, power and status combined with uncertainty about the future is the reality for most people getting involved in merger, acquisition or outsourcing.
+Fear of losing face, control, power and status combined with uncertainty about the future is the reality for most people getting involved in mergers, acquisitions or outsourcing.
 We usually don’t express our fears explicitly but wrap them up in typical management issues, withhold information and develop unnecessary personal contingency plans.

-That is why it is so difficult to deal with integration and that is why it is crucial to have an external facilitator to take the parties through a process where they gain knowledge about how to cope with different cultures and embrace the diversity.
-We can easier get to the root of the tree because the parties will be more direct and open with us, because we are not a part of the political agenda in the companies involved.
+That is why it is so difficult to deal with integration and that is why it is crucial to have an external facilitator to take the parties through a process where they gain knowledge about how to cope with different cultures and embrace diversity.
+We can easier get to the root of the tree because the parties will be more direct and open with us because we are not a part of the political agenda of the companies involved.

 The purpose is to equip everyone involved with cross-cultural communication skills, a tool to reconcile potential cultural conflicts and make the parties involved more curious and less contemptuous towards each other.

 The processes, tools and techniques are brought to life by working with a real key culturally related challenge from the company.